BryanLim0214/ConROc-Helper---WoW-Classic-Visual-Automator/README.md

         * **Option B: Browse:** Click **Browse...** and select an existing image file of the spell icon from your computer.
 Ensure the image is clear, well-cropped, and matches how it looks in the detection area.
     * The **Image Preview** box in the GUI will show the selected image if the path is valid.
     * Click **Save Spell**.
 4.  **Repeat Step 3** for all the spells you want the helper to recognize and use.
+Your added spells will appear in the "Configured Spells" list.
 5.  **Adjust Settings (Optional):** ⚙️
     * Go to the **Detection Settings** tab.
     * **Match Threshold:** Controls how closely the image must match (0.1 to 1.0).
 Higher values are stricter.
 Start around `0.7` or `0.8` and adjust if needed.